Pre-Islamic Arabia: Byzantine/Sasanian period (240 CE – 630 CE)

+Sasanian interests in the region largely lay in controlling traffic through the Persian Gulf, but land-incursions into the peninsula were occasionally undertaken, such as when the inhabitants of Eastern Arabia invaded southern Iran during the reign of Shapur II in the fourth century CE.
+During the political struggles of the sixth century, Khosrow I began to exert more direct rule over Eastern Arabia, including the direct appointment of regional governors.
+Another development of the Sasanian period is the rise of Christianity in Eastern Arabia.

 Beth Qatraye

-The Christian name used for the region encompassing north-eastern Arabia was Beth Qatraye, or "the Isles".
-The name translates to 'region of the Qataris' in Syriac.
-It included Bahrain, Tarout Island, Al-Khatt, Al-Hasa, and Qatar.
+In antiquity, Syriac Christians referred to a region in northeast Arabia as Beth Qatraye, or the "region of the Qataris".
+This region encompassed a territory that, today, includes Bahrain, Tarout Island, Al-Khatt, Al-Hasa, Qatar, and possibly the United Arab Emirates.
+The region was also sometimes called "the Isles".

 By the 5th century, Beth Qatraye was a major centre for Nestorian Christianity, which had come to dominate the southern shores of the Persian Gulf.
 As a sect, the Nestorians were often persecuted as heretics by the Byzantine Empire, but eastern Arabia was outside the Empire's control offering some safety.
 Several notable Nestorian writers originated from Beth Qatraye, including Isaac of Nineveh, Dadisho Qatraya, Gabriel of Qatar and Ahob of Qatar.
 Christianity's significance was diminished by the arrival of Islam in Eastern Arabia by 628.
 In 676, the bishops of Beth Qatraye stopped attending synods; although the practice of Christianity persisted in the region until the late 9th century.

 The dioceses of Beth Qatraye did not form an ecclesiastical province, except for a short period during the mid-to-late seventh century.
 They were instead subject to the Metropolitan of Fars.